 Loading...

-IMSI (International Mobile Subscriber Identity): Unique identifier for a subscriber in a mobile network.
+IMSI (International Mobile Subscriber Identity): A unique identifier for a mobile subscriber.

-IMEI (International Mobile Equipment Identity): Unique identifier for a mobile device.
+IMEI (International Mobile Equipment Identity): A unique identifier for a mobile device.

-MSISDN (Mobile Station International Subscriber Directory Number): Phone number associated with a mobile subscriber.
+MSISDN (Mobile Station International Subscriber Directory Number): The phone number associated with the subscriber.

-APN/DNN (Access Point Name/Data Network Name): Network identifier defining the path for data connections.
+APN/DNN (Access Point Name / Data Network Name): Defines the network path for data connections.

 USER TYPE: Classification of the user, typically indicating subscriber type or service level.